firebase/quickstart-unity/dynamic_links/testapp/readme.md

   - Open the scene `MainScene`.
     - Navigate to `Assets/TestApp/MainScene` in the `Project` window.
     - Double click on `MainScene` file to open.
-  - Import the `Firebase Invites and Dynamic Links` plugin.
+  - Import the `Firebase Dynamic Links` plugin.
     - Select the `Assets > Import Package > Custom Package` menu item.
-    - Import `FirebaseInvites.unitypackage` from the
+    - Import `FirebaseDynamicLinks.unitypackage` from the
       [Firebase Unity SDK](https://firebase.google.com/download/unity),
       downloaded previously.
     - Click the `Import` when the `Import Unity Package` window appears.